1745 – Leinster House, Kildare Street, Dublin

 The interiors of the building are fairly intact with the Senate or upper house located in the bow fronted library, while the Dail sits in a lecture room built within the structure by the Royal Dublin Society.

 True to their social position, the Kildares placed great importance on the interior of their new mansion.
 The main staircase below is one of the most elaborate staircases in Dublin.
 Unlike many houses from the period, the staircase does not rise directly out of the main hall but from a room adjacent.This staircase now leads to the Seanad chamber.
 This can be seen in the plan below.
 Their was also a less important staircase for servants to use.

 The Dail chamber is in a lecture theatre installed by the Royal Dublin Society in the 19th Century.
 The Seanad sits in the old first floor saloon.
-This room with its bow has an elaborate ceiling design.
+This room has an elaborate ceiling design.